aether7/cookie-handler/README.md

 console.log(otherValue);//null
 ````

-Also, you can just mark as deletable value(after it is recovered):
+Also, you can just mark as erasable value(after it is recovered):

 ````javascript
 //document.cookie -> "foo=idunno; bar=firstValue"